Undoubtedly as a new or young Christian, you want to know your next step in your spiritual life.

 Seventh, the last discipline is cultural engagement.
 In general, this refers to Christians influencing the world around us for good and God’s glory.
 For instance, through giving, creating, and speaking into the surrounding culture.

 There are at least seven "streams" of cultural engagement:

 - The Arts

-Wherever your sphere of influence extends, you should seek to love and worship God above all else.
-While church and biological families take precedent, your calling and opportunities within the public arena is essential.
+Whenever your sphere of influence extends, seek to love and worship God above all else.
+Unquestionably church and biological families take precedent.
+Nonetheless, your calling and opportunities within the public arena are essential.

-It can be intimidating to be known as a Christian within secular culture.
-But it is also an opportunity for lifestyle evangelism.
-Seek out sincere and respectful friendships with outsiders who have never met a genuine believer who lives out their Christian worldview (see 1 John 3:18).
+In other words, seek out sincere and respectful friendships with outsiders.
+In reality, most outsiders have never met a Christian who lives out their worldview (see 1 John 3:18).

 Everyone’s Next Step

 New Christians often struggle to find their next steps in their spiritual life.
 Binmin is a unique ministry.